PaulChristophel/docker-postgresql/README.md

   -t localhost/postgres:standard-photon5 .
 ```

-`photon.sh` provides a local Photon build-and-push example with all source
-versions, checksums, and OCI metadata supplied explicitly.
+Use another distribution's Dockerfile to build its corresponding variant.
+Add
+`--build-arg WITH_UNTRUSTED_LANGUAGES=true` for an untrusted-language image.

 ## Release process

-The GitHub Actions release workflow expands `images.json` into a PostgreSQL ×
+The GitHub Actions release workflow runs for relevant changes on `main`, every
+Monday, and on manual dispatch.
+It expands `images.json` into a PostgreSQL ×
-image-variant build matrix.
-It builds and publishes every image, records the
+image-variant build matrix, then builds and publishes every image to Docker
-registry digest, creates a provenance attestation, and regenerates the
+Hub.
+Each publication includes a BuildKit SBOM and a separate GitHub-generated
+provenance attestation.

+After every matrix build succeeds, the workflow records the registry digests,
-CloudNativePG catalogs with immutable image references.
+regenerates the CloudNativePG catalogs with immutable image references, and
+opens an automatically merged catalog update pull request.

 Base images and downloaded source archives are digest- or checksum-pinned.
 Updating a PostgreSQL release, extension revision, or image variant should